ono-midori/ono-midori.github.io/techs/cppmo.md

 ### Sequentially Consistent Ordering

-The default ordering is named *sequentially consistent* because it implies that the behavior of the program is consistent with a somple sequential view of the world.
-If all iperations on instances of atomic types are sequentially consistent, the behavior of a multithreaded program is as if all these operations were performed in some particular sequence by a single thread: all threads must see the same order of operations.
+The default ordering is named *sequentially consistent* because it implies that the behavior of the program is consistent with a simple sequential view of the world.
+If all operations on instances of atomic types are sequentially consistent, the behavior of a multi-threaded program is as if all these operations were performed in some particular sequence by a single thread: all threads must see the same order of operations.

 From the point of view of synchronization, a sequentially consistent store synchronizes-with a sequentially consistent load of the same variable that reads the value stored.
 What's more, any sequentially consistent atomic operations done after that load must also appear after the store to other threads in the system using sequentially consistent atomic operations.
 The following listing shows sequentially consistency in action: